oraziorillo/FakeNewsDetection/README.md

       * Prepare Stanford parse trees from the articles
       * Extract the discourse markers from the parse trees using [this](https://github.com/erzaliator/DiscourseMarker) discourse marker highlighter

-   5. Count the number of *planning markers* from the articles
+   5. Count the number of *planning markers* in the articles

       (Alternative 1)

       * Design a rough future temporal marker lexicon
-      * Count the number of occurrences of the markers from the document
+      * Count the number of occurrences of the markers in the document

       (Alternative 2)